 The twelve units follow a fixed structure in order to facilitate the orientation of the learner.
-Each unit is divided into:
+Each unit comprises:

-- ⇒ an introductory page with the title of the unit, a related photo, a summary of the communication functions that will be learned in the unit, an introductory exercise to activate any prior knowledge and to increase motivation, plus additional language or cultural information. - ⇒ a first dialogue which provides a role model and includes some necessary elements for the communicative situation.
-On the same page there is a section entitled "Worauf es ankommt", which reinforces the main lexical elements of the dialogue with translations in German; a column in the margin which contains additional lexical items related to the dialogue and specifies some of the phonetic rules; plus a section entitled "Ein bisschen Grammatik" which provides some clear and simple grammar rules. - ⇒ a first page of exercises

-- ⇒ a second dialogue - ⇒ a second page of exercises - ⇒ a page entitled "Das Wichtigste auf einen Blick" which summarises all the lexical items presented in the two dialogues (and possibly new ones) divided by theme. - ⇒ two pages of English-speaking culture.
+- → an introductory page with the title of the unit, a related photo, a summary of the communication functions that will be learned in the unit, an introductory exercise to activate any prior knowledge and to increase motivation, plus additional language or cultural information; - → a first dialogue which provides model language input and includes some necessary elements for the communicative situation.
+Each dialogue features a short listening exercise of varying task types across the units, such as fill in the gaps, order the dialogue, match the speaker to the dialogue, or answer a question.
+On the same page as the dialogue there is a section entitled "Worauf es ankommt", which reinforces the main lexical elements of the dialogue with translations in German; a column in the margin which contains additional lexical items related to the dialogue and specifies some of the phonetic rules; plus a section entitled "Ein bisschen Grammatik" which provides some clear and simple grammar rules; - → a first page of exercises; - → a second dialogue with a short listening task; - → a second page of exercises; - → a page entitled "At a glance" which summarises all the lexical items presented in the two dialogues (and possibly new ones) divided by theme; - → two pages featuring cultures of English-speaking countries.
 The first page presents general cultural themes useful in a tourism context or on holiday; the second presents a city, an American state or an English-speaking country (with the exception of the first unit).